 Top 3 Condenser Microphones Under $300:

-This mic has the awesome option to switch between three pickup patterns: cardioid, omnidirectional, and figure-eight.
-Because of this, it works with almost any recording situation, whether in the studio or onstage.
-And with a 80 Hz high-pass filter and a 10 dB roll-off pad, you can fine-tune your audio even further.
+The Audio-Technica AT2050 has the option to switch between three pickup patterns: cardioid, omnidirectional, and figure-eight.
+This large-diaphragm condenser microphone works with almost any recording situation, whether in the studio or live.
+With a 80 Hz high-pass filter and a 10 dB roll-off pad, you’ll have complete control over the quality of the audio and your recording.

 These mics offer a lot of options, more than what most cheaper mics offer.